susovanhaldar/covid_app1/README.md

 # covid_app1
-This project extract covid data from "worldometer.info" website and present it in a application
+This project extract covid data from "worldometer.info" website and present it in an application